yousefelassal/quote-cron/README.md

 > The world makes way for the man who knows where he is going.

 > The superior man is modest in his speech but exceeds in his actions.

+> Technology… is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other.